hairyf/naive-ui-pro-components/docs/components/actions/index.md

-# Pro Actions
+# Ultra Actions

-Pro Actions are commonly used in Table Columns and Form Toolbars, and can also be rendered independently using `<component />`.
+Ultra Actions are commonly used in Table Columns and Form Toolbars, and can also be rendered independently using `<component />`.

 It returns a Function Component, which renders components based on the passed parameters.